Accounting Degrees, Schools & Resources Online

 Specialization is very important to accounting, with several major areas of study.
 Forensic accounting analyzes documents and establishes evidence of criminal activity, such as tax evasion or fraud.
 Management accounting deals with providing managers in organization with accounting information so they can make an informed business decision.
 Financial accounting involves preparing financial statements for people outside of the organization, such as suppliers, banks, stockholders and the government.
 Choosing a focus will help students find the career path as an accountant and help them determine if they need to take any kind of certification exam.

-Accounting And Bookkeeping Certification
+Earning an Accounting And Bookkeeping Certification

 Accounting and bookkeeping certificate programs prepare accountants to work in practically any corporation, business or organization in an entry-level position.
 Students learn about journals and ledgers, preparing payroll documents, the theory of double entry and reconciling banking statements.